-- Exams are closed book/notes unless specified otherwise by instructor. - The final exam is cumulative.
-If you perform better on the final exam than your midterm exam, we will replace the midterm grade with the final grade. - Due to the above, no midterm exam make-ups/reschedules are permitted.
-Missing the midterm exam is a 0 on the midterm exam until you take the final exam to replace the 0. - If you know in advance that you are unable to take the final exam by the deadline posted for a valid and unavoidable reason (such as a scheduled surgery, etc.), you must notify the professor at least one week before the scheduled exam date to make arrangements for a make-up. - If you miss the final exam deadline due to a university-accepted excused absence (such as an illness or car accident the day and time of the exam), you must notify your professor within 24 hours of your absence to make arrangements for a makeup.
-Failure to follow either of these policies will result in a zero on the final exam.

-• Per departmental policy, you must pass a significant exam threshold to receive a passing grade in this class, regardless of your performance on other assignments.
+- Exams are closed book/notes unless specified otherwise by instructor. - If you perform better on the final exam than your midterm exam, we will replace the midterm grade with the final grade. - No midterm exam make-ups/reschedules are permitted.
+Missing the midterm exam is a 0 on the midterm exam until you take the final exam to replace the 0. - If you know in advance that you are unable to take the final exam at the scheduled time for a valid and unavoidable reason (such as a scheduled surgery, etc.), you must notify the professor at least one week before the scheduled exam date to make arrangements for a make-up. - If you miss the final exam deadline due to a university-accepted excused absence (such as an illness or car accident the day and time of the exam), you must notify your professor within 24 hours of your absence to make arrangements for a makeup.
+Failure to follow either of these policies will result in a zero on the final exam. - Per departmental policy, you must pass a significant exam threshold to receive a passing grade in this class, regardless of your performance on other assignments.
 Failing the final exam (<60.0%), will result in a failing grade (F) for the entire course unless you have achieved an average exam score >= 60%.
 This average score is calculated as a weighted average of your exam scores, the midterm is worth 20%, the final exam is worth 25%, the total weight is 45%.
 In short, in 99/100 cases, you must pass the final exam to pass the course.